Writing

 Read article→What Offline & Private AI Actually Means

 "On-device" is often treated as synonymous with "offline and private."
-But local execution alone does not imply privacy, security, or control.
+But locality alone does not guarantee privacy, security, or control.

 Read article→Scaling Without Losing Shape